 Blackboard and similar technologies present a host of new challenges for copyright law not envisioned by the drafters of the 1976 law.
 Congress has subsequently made changes to Title 17 to account for many of these technological developments.
 We ask that faculty members who use Blackboard take a little extra care when deciding what to post to Blackboard.
-The purpose of this document is to provide guidance to GW faculty on how to utilize Blackboard while remaining compliant with copyright law.
-It is important to note that posting an item on a password-protected site like Blackboard does not exempt a faculty member from his or her responsibilities to adhere to copyright law.
+The purpose of this page is to provide guidance to GW faculty on how to utilize Blackboard while remaining compliant with copyright law.
+It is important to note that posting an item on a password-protected site like Blackboard does not exempt a faculty member from their responsibility to adhere to copyright law.

 The following are general guidelines that GW faculty should always consider when posting material on Blackboard:

 - Faculty shall only post materials onto Blackboard for nonprofit, educational use.